jmgarridopaz/jmgarridopaz.github.io/content/hexagonalarchitecture-ig/chapter1.md

 ~~~
 public interface ForCheckingCars {

 	/**
-	 * @author jmgarrido
+	 * Checks whether a car parked in a regulated area has an active permit.
+	 * A permit is active if the current datetime is before the ending datetime of the permit period.
 	 *
-	 * Checks whether the car {} has an active permit for being parked
-	 * at the current datetime in a regulated area with rate {}
-	 *
-	 * @param clock
-	 * 					Clock to get current datetime from.
+	 * @param	clock		Clock to get current datetime from
-	 * @param carPlate
-	 * 					Car that we want to check.
+	 * @param	carPlate	Car plate of the car that we want to check
-	 * @param rateName
-	 * 					Rate of the regulated area where the car is parked.
+	 * @param	rateName	Rate name of the regulated area where the car to check is parked
-	 * @return a boolean value
-	 * 					true if such a permit exists, false otherwise
+	 * @return				true if there exists an active permit, false otherwise
-	 *
 	 */
 	public boolean isParkedCorrectly ( Clock clock, String carPlate, String rateName );

 }
 ~~~